RachealIlelaboye/AdventureWorks/README.md

 5. Seasonal Impact: Determine the influence of seasonal trends on sales for various product categories.
 6. Optimize Sales Strategies: Provide recommendations for improving sales strategies based on data insights.
 7. Enhance Product Offerings: Suggest optimizations for product offerings based on performance and customer preferences.

+## Data Source
+The datasets required for this case study were downloaded from 3signet[Official Website](https://www.3signet.com/)

 ## Tools Used
 ### DB SQLITE [Download here](https://sqlitebrowser.org/dl/)